xyzdiego/ProgrammingAssignment2/README.md

 ## Programming Assigment 2

-This is the activity for the course R-Porgramming to Coursera.
+This is the activity for R-Porgramming course to Coursera.
 The present is a local Fork repository that includes a solution code for the activity.